tthorntone/AdNauseam-Wiki/FAQ.md

 Click-Fraud:  "The practice of repeatedly clicking on an advertisement hosted on a website with the intention of generating revenue for the host site or draining revenue from the advertiser." (from http://clickfraud.org)

-#### But what about "good" sites who don't track their users -- doesn't AdNauseam also block their ads?
+#### But what about "good" sites who don't track -- doesn't AdNauseam also block their ads?

 Actually, blocking is controlled completely by the adblocker (uBlock-origin in version 2.x or greater), not by AdNauseam.
 We very much agree that users should be allowed to 'whitelist' whatever sites they want to support, and thus we will not configure AdNauseam to work with any adblockers that don't provide this functionality.
 To learn how to add a site to your whitelist, see this [page](https://github.com/dhowe/AdNauseam/wiki/Whitelisting).